matthijsgroen/fp-experiments/posts/2-first-parser.md

 ```

 Using the spread operator (`[head, ...tail]`) I would separate the first
 character from the rest, and compare it to the letter "a".
-The tail is
+Notice that the tail
-automatically transformed into an array of characters.
+is automatically transformed into an array of characters.

 To change that we could parse more than just the "a", it would be smart to turn
 the character we parse into a function argument: